 - or stages in a client’s life or career.

 This way, the client’s “inner picture” is made visible externally.
 The facilitator focusses on highlighting the facts within this picture, so that it can evolve from subjective interpretation towards objective truth.
-For example, under the surface conflicts may become more tangible.
+For example, below the surface conflicts may become more tangible.
 Complex, confusing relationships may become easier to see and understand.
 Decision-making is supported by increasing clarity about “what is”.